5HT2/bot-kt/README.md

 - Entirely modular, including config types and commands
 - Config types support providing a URL instead of a file name, allowing you to load configurations remotely
 - Command registration is automatic, just create an object which extends `Command("commandName")`
-- Uses Brigadier as a command system, making creating a command as easy as just writing a few lambdas
+- Has a DSL for our own Brigadier-like command system, making creating a command *as easy as just writing a few lambdas*
 - Has (optional) automatic updating

 ## Contributing